Why This Matters

 Ergonomic Hazards

-- Repetitive strain injuries like carpal tunnel syndrome and tendonitis develop when the same motions stress tendons and nerves over months or years—common in assembly line and computer work
+- Repetitive strain injuries like carpal tunnel syndrome and tendonitis develop when the same motions stress tendons and nerves over months or years.
+These are common in assembly line work, data entry, and other jobs with repetitive hand or wrist movements.

-- Ergonomic interventions—workstation redesign, job rotation, and proper lifting training—represent primary prevention by eliminating the hazard at its source
+- Ergonomic interventions such as workstation redesign, job rotation, and proper lifting training represent primary prevention because they eliminate the hazard at its source rather than treating the injury after it occurs.

 Psychosocial Hazards

-- Chronic occupational stress activates sustained cortisol release, contributing to cardiovascular disease, depression, anxiety, and immunosuppression
+- Chronic occupational stress activates sustained cortisol release, contributing to cardiovascular disease, depression, anxiety, and weakened immune function.

-- Organizational factors like job insecurity, lack of autonomy, and poor management are modifiable risk factors; supportive workplace policies are a form of structural intervention
+- Organizational factors like job insecurity, lack of autonomy, and poor management are modifiable risk factors.
+Supportive workplace policies are a form of structural intervention, meaning they change the conditions that produce harm rather than asking individuals to cope on their own.

 Safety Hazards

-- Falls are the leading cause of workplace fatalities in construction; risk increases with height, inadequate fall protection, and surface conditions
+- Falls are the leading cause of workplace fatalities in construction.
+Risk increases with height, inadequate fall protection, and poor surface conditions.

-- Hierarchy of controls prioritizes elimination and engineering solutions over PPE and administrative measures for maximum effectiveness
+- The hierarchy of controls prioritizes elimination and engineering solutions over administrative measures and PPE.
+This hierarchy is a core concept you'll see throughout occupational health questions.

-Compare: Ergonomic hazards vs. psychosocial hazards—both involve how work is structured rather than environmental exposures, but ergonomic hazards affect the musculoskeletal system through physical mechanisms while psychosocial hazards affect mental health and stress physiology.
-Both require organizational-level interventions, making them excellent examples of upstream prevention.
+Compare: Ergonomic hazards vs. psychosocial hazards.
+Both involve how work is structured rather than environmental exposures, but ergonomic hazards affect the musculoskeletal system through physical mechanisms while psychosocial hazards affect mental health and stress physiology.
+Both require organizational-level interventions, making them strong examples of upstream prevention.

 Disease Outcomes and Long-Latency Conditions